 Peter Crosby is a man of diverse skills and confusing interests.
-Not only is he an internationally unknown humorist, he’s also a creative consultant, landscape photographer, computer nerd, half-assed editorial cartoonist, middling trumpet-player, pseudo-super-taster, and budget oenophile.
+Not only is he an internationally unknown travel humorist, he’s also a creative marketing consultant, landscape photographer, computer nerd, half-assed editorial cartoonist, middling trumpeter, pseudo-super-taster, and budget oenophile.
 When he’s not pursuing any of those activities, Crosby busies himself by drinking cheap box wine and staring blankly into the TV set, wondering where all the years have gone.

 The early years of Peter Crosby.